 - Configuring, installing, upgrading, and maintaining Linux systems using established standards and procedures

 - Providing operational support

 - Managing systems for monitoring system performance and availability

 - Writing and deploying scripts for task automation and system administration

 - You will be expected to already understand fundamental Linux computing concepts and be ready to practice the Red Hat Enterprise Linux methods for performing system administration tasks.
 Significant field experience working with Linux as a system administrator is recommended.

 - If you do not have experience with fundamental Linux computer concepts, we advise you to start with the Red Hat System Administration I (RH124) course instead.

 What You Will Learn

-- Automating installation of Red Hat Enterprise Linux using Kickstart
+- Automate common Red Hat Enterprise Linux system administration tasks using Ansible.